nyumed-judy-lab/model-based-sdoh/README.md

 ## Preprocessing

-Before reproducing Figures and tables (below), please download the 2016-2020 American Community Survey (ACS) 5-Year Data (https://www.census.gov/programs-surveys/acs) and CDC/ATSDR SVI data (https://www.atsdr.cdc.gov/placeandhealth/svi/).
-Please contact the authors if you have trouble downloading the data.
+Before reproducing Figures and tables (below), please download the 2016-2020 American Community Survey (ACS) 5-Year Data (https://www.census.gov/programs-surveys/acs).
 Once you have the data, the preprocessing can be implemented using the following R script:

-  - Preprocessing/Preprocessing.R
+  - Implement Preprocessing/Preprocessing.R

 ## Reproducing figures and tables of the paper

+(Keep updating)

 Figures and tables can be directly reproduced using R scripts located in 'NOHSDP' and 'UNINSUR' directories, corresponding to the 'no high school diploma' and 'no health insurance' SDoH variables, respectively.

 1. 'No high school diploma' (in the 'NOHSDP' directory)
-   - Figure 2: Estimate-association.R
+   - Figure 2: EstimateAssociation.R
    - Supplementary Figure 2: VariableSelection.R -> EstimatedCorrelationPlot.R
    - Supplementary Figure 3: VariableSelection.R -> EstimatedCorrelationPlot.R -> FitModel.R